ncgr/lis_gis/README.md

 Move the .sql.gz file to ./postgres/docker-entrypoint-initdb.d/ before executing `docker-compose up --build`.
 The name of the file does not matter, as long as the extension is `*.sql.gz`, `*.sql.xz`, or `*.sql`, and as long as it lexicographically sorts after the `/docker-entrypoint-initdb.d/10_postgis.sh` script from the container image, which must be executed first.

-**Example:** A database dump with accession data acquired from a BrAPI endpoint lives at
+**Example:** A database dump with accession data acquired from a BrAPI endpoint, using the R script `R/brapi-to-postgresql.R`,  lives at
 ```
 /falafel/svengato/brapi-to-postgresql/lis_germplasm.sql.gz
 ```